How to do lat pulldowns wide grip, including information on the different variations, muscles worked and what are the exercise benefits?

 - Sit down on the pull down machine, adjust the seat and knee pad to a suitable and stable position.
 Adjust the knee pad so you are not lifted up by the bar.

-- Grab the bar evenly to which ever width you desire, wider than shoulder width targets the Lats.
+- Grab the bar evenly to which ever width you desire, wider than shoulder width works the (lats) better.

 Pull the bar down to your chest, keep your body straight, leaning back slightly, only move your arms during the exercise.